ogzkhrmn/CPP_Samples/README.md

   -You can add new examples to project if you want.

-  -I will add new examples as much as i can.
+  -I will add new examples as much as i could.

 Best regards.